-Thus, our Rank Intelligence will provide you with all your ranking keywords, positions, keyword metrics, SERP features, and URL in a click of a button!
+Thus, our Rank Intelligence will provide you with all your ranking keywords, positions, keyword metrics, SERP features, and URLs with a click of a button!

 Read on to find out how you can uncover the full potential of keyword rankings with our Rank Intelligence.